p3ter-dev/p3ter-dev/README.md

 - 💻 **Programming:** Proficient in JavaScript, Java, and Python — love creating interactive applications and tools.
 - 🛡️ **Cybersecurity:** Conducting penetration testing and securing networks.
 - 🎮 **Game Dev:** Exploring 3D graphics and OpenGL — working on beginner-level projects like a 3D maze game.
-- 🚀 **Entrepreneurship:** Merging tech with business to create impact.

 ---